Tsodilo

-The Tsodilo Hills (Lefelo la Tsodilo) are a UNESCO World Heritage Site (WHS), consisting of rock art, rock shelters, depressions, and caves in southern Africa.
+The Tsodilo Hills (Lefelo la Tsodilo) are a UNESCO World Heritage Site (WHS), consisting of rock art, rock shelters, depressions, and caves in Botswana, Southern Africa.

 It gained its WHS listing in 2001 because of its unique religious and spiritual significance to local peoples, as well as its unique record of human settlement over many millennia.
 UNESCO estimates there are over 4500 rock paintings at the site.
 The site consists of a few main hills known as the Child Hill, Female Hill, and Male Hill.

 Geography

 There are four chief hills.
 The highest is 1,400 metres AMSL, one of the highest points in Botswana.
 The four hills are commonly described as the "Male" (the highest), "Female", "Child", plus an unnamed knoll.
 They are about 40 km from Shakawe and can be reached via a good graded dirt road.

 There is a managed campsite between the two largest hills, with showers and toilets.
-It is near the most famous of the San paintings at the site, the Laurens van der Post panel, after the South-African writer who first described the paintings in his 1958 book 'The Lost World of the Kalahari'.
+It is near the most famous of the San paintings at the site, the Laurens van der Post panel, after the South African writer who first described the paintings in his 1958 book The Lost World of the Kalahari.
 There is a small museum and an airstrip near the campsite.